1. Finding the right yacht.

 5. During the cruise.

-The base manager and/or the yacht crew will be your contact persons for any assistance you may need at the base or during your cruise.
+The base manager or the yacht crew will be your contact persons for any assistance you may need at the base or during your cruise.

-Before the check-in day you will receive all the contact numbers you will need.
+Before the check-in you will receive all the contact numbers and base details you will require.

 Of course our Bluebird Yachting team will be in contact with you and make sure everything is proceeding accordingly to the charter contract.
-We will be available anytime for you for any inconvience.
+We will be available anytime for you for any inconvenience.